ndoit/Nibelheim/README.md

 is much easier to just blow away a box and start fresh with a new version of ruby instead of upgrading over old versions.

+It looks daunting now, but you only have to run this setup once.
+Then the ansible script takes care of everything every `vagrant destroy && vagrant up` deploy thereafter.

 There are several steps needed before running `vagrant up`.
-It looks daunting now, but you only have to run this setup once, then the ansible takes care of everything every deploy thereafter.

 - Install Vagrant
 - Install VirtualBox